We all have GAPs between where we are now and where we dream of being. You can think of that GAP as:

 Unless you have a perfect business and personal life (which few if any do), then you most definitely have a GAP.
 Welcome to the human race.

 But if you’re honest, you already knew that.
-You knew there is much greater potential locked away in your business and personal life.
+You know there is much greater potential locked away in your business and personal life.
 More success and fulfillment could be seized.
-Maybe things are broken a bit.
-Or out of whack.
-Or maybe you have settled somewhat over time.
+Maybe things are a little broken, out of whack, or maybe you have settled somewhat over time.

 Whatever the case, without question, there is a GAP.
 And the larger the GAP, the larger the level of dissatisfaction.

 The real question is are you ready to do something about the GAP?

 If so, there’s good news.
 Your performance and expectation GAP is merely a current and temporary condition that can be changed.
 It’s not fixed or permanent.
 You don’t have to remain stuck, out of balance, or under-performing.

 First, you have to recognize your GAP.
 Then make the decision to do something about it.
 For conditions to change, YOU must be willing to change.

 Can you close the GAP on your own?
 Perhaps.
 It takes real discipline and introspection.
 Unfortunately, though, most owners, executives, and professionals are too busy to slow down and think, too close to their own situation to be truly objective, and/or too passionate about other things to find the discipline, process, and ongoing accountability to make a transformation like this happen.

 So, what are your other options?